-Zalul (“clear” in Hebrew) is an environmental organization and its scope of work is to protect Israel's sea's and streams.
-The association was founded as a respond to the need to remove contaminating fish farming cages for marine agriculture from the Gulf of Eilat, which affected the Red Sea’s rare coral reef.
+Zalul (“clear” in Hebrew) is an environmental organization with the goal of protecting Israel's seas and streams.
+The association was founded as a response to remove the fish-farming cages that were contaminating the Gulf of Eilat and affecting the Red Sea’s rare coral reef.

-Since then, Zalul became the leading environmental NGO, dedicated to the protection of the sea's and rivers of Israel.
+Since then, Zalul has become the leading environmental NGO, dedicated to the protection of the seas and rivers of Israel.

 Significant achievements over the years